HenryAWE/asbind20/doc/start.rst

      - wasm
      - emsdk 4.0.18

+- The "latest" or "latest-stable" in the above table means the (stable) latest version of compiler toolchain available in CI when asbind20 releases a new stable version.
+  You can check the release date of history version in the `changelog <changelog>`.

-\* Newer Clang toolchains (like Clang 18+) support both libstdc++ and libc++, while the older toolchains (like Clang 15) on libstdc++ are not guaranteed to work as expected.
+- Newer Clang toolchains (like Clang 18+) support both libstdc++ and libc++, while the older toolchains (like Clang 15) on libstdc++ are not guaranteed to work as expected.

-\*\* The Clang 15 toolchain only supports features available under C++20.

-Additionally, the Clang 18 toolchain on x64 Linux is also tested for compiling with address sanitizer and ``AS_USE_NAMESPACE`` enabled.
+- Additionally, the Clang 18 toolchain on x64 Linux is tested for compiling with address sanitizer and ``AS_USE_NAMESPACE`` enabled.

 .. note::
-  - This library on older compiler toolchains, like GCC 12, still works as expected under most situations, but it might need some workarounds to deal with defects of the compiler, e.g., additional ``typename`` in template-related code.
+  This library on older compiler toolchains, like GCC 12, still works as expected under most situations, but it might need some workarounds to deal with defects of the compiler, e.g., additional ``typename`` in template-related code.
   Please use newer compiler toolchains if possible.
-  - The "latest" or "latest-stable" in the above table means the (stable) latest version of compiler toolchain available in CI when asbind20 releases a new stable version.

 Integrate into Your Project
 ===========================